 A few seasons back, we wrote a post on hitting how in SaaS, you have to be putting the resources in place by Q3 to hit the plan for the next year.
 We update this post a bit annually as we head into next year’s planning procress.
-I still see most startups way behind on their 2019 planning, and most importantly, hiring, at this point in the year.
+I still see most startups way behind on their 2020 planning, and most importantly, hiring, at this point in the year.
 I’m not sure we’ve gotten that much better at our resource planning in SaaS.
-So with that, let’s update that Post from the Past.
+So with that, let’s again update that Post from the Past.

 Jason – ed.